ICGC-TCGA-PanCancer/pcawg_delly_workflow/README.md

 ## TODO

-* capture all the output in the CWL
+* capture all the output in the CWL, in particular how to deal with multiple matches for sv vcf globs